Field-programmable gate array: Clocking

-Most of the circuitry built inside of an FPGA is synchronous circuitry that requires a clock signal.
-FPGAs contain dedicated global and regional routing networks for clock and reset, typically as an incarnation of an H tree, so they can be delivered with minimal skew.
-Also, FPGAs generally contain analog phase-locked loop and/or delay-locked loop components to synthesize new clock frequencies as well as attenuate jitter.
+Most of the logic inside of an FPGA is synchronous circuitry that requires a clock signal.
+FPGAs contain dedicated global and regional routing networks for clock and reset, typically implemented as an H tree, so they can be delivered with minimal skew.
+FPGAs may contain analog phase-locked loop or delay-locked loop components to synthesize new clock frequencies and manage jitter.
 Complex designs can use multiple clocks with different frequency and phase relationships, each forming separate clock domains.
-These clock signals can be generated locally by an oscillator or they can be recovered from a high speed serial data stream.
+These clock signals can be generated locally by an oscillator or they can be recovered from a data stream.
 Care must be taken when building clock domain crossing circuitry to avoid metastability.
-FPGAs generally contain blocks of RAMs that are capable of working as dual port RAMs with different clocks, aiding in the construction of building FIFOs and dual port buffers that connect differing clock domains.
+Some FPGAs contain dual port RAM blocks that are capable of working with different clocks, aiding in the construction of building FIFOs and dual port buffers that bridge clock domains.

 3D architectures

 To shrink the size and power consumption of FPGAs, vendors such as Tabula and Xilinx have introduced 3D or stacked architectures.
 Following the introduction of its 28 nm 7-series FPGAs, Xilinx said that several of the highest-density parts in those FPGA product lines will be constructed using multiple dies in one package, employing technology developed for 3D construction and stacked-die assemblies.

 Xilinx's approach stacks several (three or four) active FPGA dies side by side on a silicon interposer – a single piece of silicon that carries passive interconnect.
 The multi-die construction also allows different parts of the FPGA to be created with different process technologies, as the process requirements are different between the FPGA fabric itself and the very high speed 28 Gbit/s serial transceivers.
 An FPGA built in this way is called a heterogeneous FPGA.

-Altera's heterogeneous approach involves using a single monolithic FPGA die and connecting other die/technologies to the FPGA using Intel's embedded multi_die interconnect bridge (EMIB) technology.
+Altera's heterogeneous approach involves using a single monolithic FPGA die and connecting other dies and technologies to the FPGA using Intel's embedded multi_die interconnect bridge (EMIB) technology.